François Perrodo: Business

+Diversification

+As of January 2025, the Perrodo family is diversifying its investments into luxury real estate, diamonds, and clothing.
+This shift aims to reduce reliance on hydrocarbons and explore new asset classes.
+Recent filings reveal their acquisitions include a $21 million office and apartment block in New York's SoHo and upscale properties in Spain, alongside ventures in packaged Italian food.

+Francois Perrodo, the family's chairman, leads these investments through their London-based family office BNF Capital and private equity firm Perwyn Advisors.
+The family is also involved in battery metals, uranium, and vineyards.

-Car Collection
+Car collection

 Perrodo maintains a large collection of historically significant automobiles and is one of the most prolific French car collectors.
 He keeps cars in both France and the United Kingdom.
 Perrodo shares photos and stories of his cars and his racing career on his Instagram account.